Grunet/a11y-analytics/README.md

 See https://a11y-analytics.deno.dev/ for more information

+## Status of Semantic Versioning

+I don't yet feel confident I understand what the API surface of this should be in all cases, so it seems misleading to publish a 1.0 and semantically version it.

+Given that, this won't be semantically versioned until I reach that level of confidence.

+However, I will attempt to make sure breaking changes are called out in CHANGELOG.md from this point forward.

 ## Supported Analytics Providers

 These are the analytics providers the snippet can work with at the moment